covalenthq/goldrush-enhanced-spam-lists/README.md

 This project is <a href="https://github.com/covalenthq/datasource-spam-filter/blob/main/LICENSE">MIT</a> licensed.

-*Cleaning up Crypto - One Spam Token at a Time.*
+*Cleaning up crypto, one spam token at a time.*